jpartovi/noon/README.md

 3. **Agent chooses a calendar tool.** Create/update/list/delete payloads are validated (see `noon-agent/main.py`) before touching Google Calendar.
 4. **State is synced.** Supabase tracks users, phone-auth sessions, and linked Google accounts; the backend enforces all that.

-Everything is modular on purpose—you can iterate on the agent without touching Swift, and vice versa.
+Everything is modular on purpose — you can iterate on the agent without touching Swift, and vice versa.

 ## What Noon Actually Does
 - **Transcribes intent**: the iOS mic hands raw audio to `noon-v2nl`, which boosts key vocabulary and returns articulate transcripts via Deepgram.